Eicmlye/emsurveil/README.md

 ### `visibility/`

-The main goal of this directory is to compute visibility matrix from voxel occupacy conditions.
+This directory computes visibility matrix from known obstacle distribution and camera settings.

 ### `envs/`

-The main goal of this directory is to translate the OCP representation of the problem to a geatpy one, i.e., to an optimization problem.
+This directory translates the OCP representation of the problem to a geatpy one, i.e., to an optimization problem.
 Envs can be considered as a interface between OCP and SCP.

 ### `problems/`

-This directory mainly solves geatpy optimization problems.
+This directory mainly builds geatpy optimization problems.